Road Traffic Accidents in Leeds Compensation Lawyers

 It is also very important to remember that there are different kinds of compensation that you can be entitled to.
 While in most instances your claim will include a claim that reflects the level of pain that you have suffered, your claim can also include the following:

-- the cost of any personal care that you have had to arrange as a result of your injury;
+- the cost of any personal care that you have had to arrange as a result of your injur

-- any loss of income that your injury has caused you to endure; and
+- any loss of income that your injury has caused you to endure

 - any costs incurred in having an injury treated by a healthcare professional.

-If you have ever wondered whether or not you could be entitled to compensation, contact our Personal Injury Claims Leeds team based in Leeds.
+If you have ever wondered whether or not you could be entitled to compensation, contact our panel of solicitors covering Leeds.

-Contact our Specialist Road Traffic Injury Claims Lawyers Leeds
+Contact our Specialist Road Traffic Injury Claims Lawyers for Leeds